Applicants must meet the following requirements:

 Applications can only be submitted via an online tool.
 Documents that are sent to us by email cannot be accepted.
-Please note that applications cannot be changed once they have been submitted nor can any missing documents be handed in after the deadline.
+Please note that applications cannot be changed once they have been submitted nor can any missing document be handed in after the deadline.

 This programme is directed at and looking for outstanding individuals with exceptional characters.
 We look at an individual's research potential and their passion for what they do and where we think this might take them some day.
 Luckily, everyone is different and it is this uniqueness that we want to cherish.
 It is therefore not possible to apply as a team.
 In addition it is not only about what you do now but also about what your aspirations are for the future.
 This is why we do not fund projects but aim to foster individual development.

 The prestigious Green Talents programme offers you the unique opportunity to become part of an exceptional world-wide network of outstanding young minds and leading German institutions.
 The first part of the prize consists of an invitation to a two-week Science Forum in Germany, where you will be introduced to renowned research facilities and have individual meetings with experts (individual appointments).
 Here you will learn about potential collaborations and experience the country’s excellent research infrastructure at close hand.
 In addition, a workshop on research and funding opportunities will provide you with further information for your future research stay in Germany.
-The journey will culminate within a festive award ceremony hosted by a high-level representative from the BMBF (this was conducted by the Federal Minister personally in 2010/2012/2014).
+The journey will culminate within a festive award ceremony hosted by a high-level representative from the BMBF.

-You will have the opportunity to return to Germany for up to three months to conduct a Research Stay at an institute of your choice the year after the Science Forum.
+You will have the opportunity to return to Germany for up to three months to conduct a research stay at an institute of your choice the year after the Science Forum.
 Learn more about how the Green Talents story continues for the awardees when they return to Germany for their research stays.